 Phase 3: Initial Funding

 DANY is committed to investing $250 million in CJII projects.
 Initial funding for projects became available beginning in early 2016 and continues on a rolling basis.
-Current open solicitations are listed at CJII.org.
+Current open solicitations are listed at CJII.org and include:

 Applicants may apply for open opportunities on the CJII Application Portal.